epicweb-dev/client-hints/README.md

 [standard](https://wicg.github.io/user-preference-media-features-headers/#usage-example)
 for this are still a work in progress and there is uncertainty when they will land in all major browsers we are concerned with supporting.
-So this is a "ponyfill" of sorts of a similar feature to the client hints headers proposed to the standard.
+So this is a "polyfill" of sorts of a similar feature to the client hints headers proposed to the standard.

 The idea behind the standard is when the browser makes a request, instead of